Danske Bank money laundering scandal: Events

 According to the Danish FSA, non-resident portfolios from Russia in 2012 made up 35% of the profits of the local branch.
 The overall percentage of Russian clients in the branch was 8%.
-Some of these transaction have been linked to the Russian Government and were done via shell companies that were registered in the United Kingdom, Cyprus and New Zealand, as well as other banks in Latvia and Moldova.
+Some of these transactions have been linked to the Russian Government and were done via shell companies that were registered in the United Kingdom, Cyprus and New Zealand, as well as other banks in Latvia and Moldova.
 The second highest amount of non-resident portfolios were from the United Kingdom.
 Another significant non-resident portfolio has been linked to the President of Azerbaijan and his family.

 In 2013, US bank JPMorgan Chase halted its services to the Estonian branch of the bank, suspecting it was laundering large amounts of Russian money.
 Other banks continued providing services into 2015.

-In 2014, The Estonian Financial Supervision Authority found "large-scale, long-lasting systemic violations of anti-money laundering rules" in the Estonian branch of Danske Bank and notified the Danish authorities on the findings.
+In 2014, The Estonian Financial Supervision Authority found "large-scale, long-lasting systemic violations of anti-money laundering rules" in the Estonian branch of Danske Bank and notified the Danish authorities of the findings.
 According to the Estonian Financial Supervision Authority, the activities decreased after they requested the bank to target the violations.

 According to the Danish FSA, a critical report sent by the Estonian FSA was discussed at the bank's board meeting on October 7, 2014.
 The conclusions of the report were "toned down" in the minuted discussions of the Executive Board.
 According to the report, during a meeting in June 2014, the bank's board members "were interested in the branch’s earnings, while the minutes have not recorded any comments on the significant AML challenges."

 A former executive of the Estonian branch of Danske Bank was found dead on September 25, 2019.
 Estonian police discovered the body of Aivar Rehe, who was in charge of the branch from 2007 until 2015, during a search operation after his disappearance that began two days earlier.
 Rehe was a key witness in the ongoing criminal investigation.
 The cause of his death has been reported as suicide.